-STOCKTON, Calif. — Just one month before joining the California Highway Patrol, former EMT and Stockton Police Officer Salvador Cortez found himself in the middle of tragedy responding to what would be one of the most memorable and terrifying moments of his career.
+STOCKTON, Calif. — Just one month before joining the California Highway Patrol, former ambulance paramedic and California Highway Patrol officer Salvador Cortez found himself in the middle of tragedy responding to what would be one of the most memorable and terrifying moments of his career.

 What started as a normal Tuesday for students at Cleveland Elementary School in Stockton on the morning of Jan.
 17, 1989, would soon become a day of infamy.
 A lone gunman approached the campus firing off more than 100 rounds from a semi-automatic rifle killing five schoolchildren and wounding 32 others.